phonghuule/amazon-code-guru-sample/README.md

 For more information about how to use CodeGuru Reviewer, see the [Amazon CodeGuru Reviewer User Guide](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/index.html).

-## Survey
-Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_0fhl0aCfOF1qjQO?Session=HOL01).
-Participants who complete the surveys from AWS Innovate Online Conference – Data and AI/ML Edition will receive a gift code for USD25 in AWS credits.
-AWS credits will be sent via email by 31 March, 2023.

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.